ayaan2340/Spotify-Playlist-Tools/README.md

 ## Details
 * Uses the Spotify API to request User Authetication using OAuth
 * Gets user's playlist by batching up to 100 requests to handle rate limiting
-* Shuffle and merge algorithms create new playlists by randomizing the order of a playlist or adding the songs between two playlists to one new playlist respectively
+* Shuffle algorithm creates a new playlist by randomizing the order of a selected playlist or
+* Merge algorithm adds all the songs in two playlists to one new playlist